 We are delighted to announce a project designed to train wardens and manage the Burren Way trail in County Clare, South West Ireland, has won the Greenlife Fund 2016.

-The Burren Way is a long distance walking trail from Lahinch and across the Burren, in County Clare; also incorporating the Cliffs of Moher Coastal Path, the most visited hiking trail in Ireland, with half a million users on the trail in 2015.
+The Burren Way is a long-distance walking trail from Lahinch and across the Burren, in County Clare, also incorporating the Cliffs of Moher Coastal Path, the most visited hiking trail in Ireland, with half a million users on the trail in 2015.

-Our project aims to set up a team of six trained trail wardens that can regularly patrol the trail and report back any issues so we can make sure the trail is maintained to the highest standards for all walkers to enjoy,” explains Hogan.
+Our project aims to set up a team of six trained trail wardens that can regularly patrol the trail and report any issues so we can ensure the trail is maintained to the highest standards for all walkers to enjoy,” explains Hogan.

-The annual Greenlife Fund has been set up by Dublin-based Greenlife Tours Ltd. (best known as CaminoWays.com and IrelandWays.com) to support inspirational projects that promote responsible travel practices, tackle environmental issues or address specific issues faced by communities and travellers on all Greenlife Tours trails: the Camino de Santiago, Via Francigena and Ireland, including the Wild Atlantic Way.
+The annual Greenlife Fund has been set up by Dublin-based Greenlife Tours Ltd. (best known as CaminoWays.com) to support inspirational projects that promote responsible travel practices, tackle environmental issues or address specific issues faced by communities and travellers on all Greenlife Tours trails: the Camino de Santiago, Via Francigena and Ireland, including the Wild Atlantic Way.

-“At CaminoWays.com we are very proud of our responsible travel policy and delighted to give back to the communities and destinations we work with,” says Roland Monsegu, owner and director of CaminoWays.com.
+“At CaminoWays.com, we are very proud of our responsible travel policy and delighted to give back to the communities and destinations we work with,” says Roland Monsegu, owner and director of CaminoWays.com.
 “The Greenlife Fund has been able to support great projects in the past two years and the Burren Way trail warden project is another fantastic initiative.”